-- Consistent: The aesthetic is consistent throughout, from icon to illustration.
+- Consistent: The aesthetic should be consistent throughout, from icon to illustration.

-- Complementary: Each element works beautifully with the other.
+- Complementary: Each element should work beautifully with the others.

-- Comprehensible: All elements are clear and easy to interpret (think of things like your iconography or typography).
+- Comprehensible: All elements should be clear and easy to interpret (think of things like your iconography or typography).

-- Intuitive: The design system is easy to apply.
+- Intuitive: The design system should be easy to apply.

 Example: When we were brought on to help USA Today rebrand their infographic and data visualization design, we crafted a visual language that fit seamlessly with the paper’s overall aesthetic.

-This helps keep everyone on the same page, assures that guidelines are used appropriately, and makes life easier for the whole team.
-To do it well, make sure your style guide is:
+Make your visual identity easy to use by creating comprehensive brand guidelines.
+This helps keep everyone on the same page, assures that guidelines are applied appropriately, and makes life easier for the whole team.
+As you build out your guidelines, make sure they’re:

 - Complete: Include guidelines for anything relevant to content creators, including both brand messaging and visual guidelines.

-- Full of examples: Real-world examples leave no room for misinterpretation.
+- Full of examples: Use real-world examples that leave no room for misinterpretation.

 - Accessible: Make sure everyone knows where they are.

-Updated: Your creative director or brand team should maintain the guidelines and address any issues or questions creators have.
+Updated: Have your creative director or brand team maintain the guidelines and address any issues or questions creators have.

-Remember: Your Visual Identity Is Only One Part
+Remember: Your Visual Identity Is Only One Tool